Daniel-Lawless/Cat-Classifier-NN-From-Scratch/README.md

 ## Key features implemented
 **L-layer architecture:** The model is generalised to handle any number of layers with any number of neurons per layer.
-It is designed to use the RuLe activation function from the first layer up to layer L - 1, with the sigmoid function being the activation function of the last layer.
+It is designed to use the ReLu activation function from the first layer up to layer L - 1, with the sigmoid function being the activation function of the last layer.